dojo/docs/dojo/on.rst

 Event Delegation
 ----------------
 The on function also provides event delegation functionality.
-One can use a selector in the event type name to indicate the nodes that are targetted for event listening.
+One can use a selector in the event type name to indicate the nodes that are targeted for event listening.
 The on function will then use respond to event bubbling and trigger the listener when the appropriate child nodes trigger the event.
 The format for  selector-based event listening is to use "<selector>:<eventType>" as the eventType.
 For example, to listen for click events on elements with the myClass class name, we could do:

 .. js ::